 It felt so good to finally get that UFO out of my hair and turn it into a beautiful keepsake.

-A big thanks to Patty for sharing her project with us.
+A BIG thank you to Kris for sharing her family stories and projects with us.